Troubleshoot connecting to a project

 Clear the cache on client computers

-When the on-premises TFS configuration changes, such as when you move or split a project collection, you may need to clear the cache.
+When the on-premises TFS configuration changes, such as when you move or split a project collection, clear the cache.

 Sign in to your client computer for TFS by using the credentials of the user whose cache you want to clear.